 Please visit this website for additional information regarding Pcards: http://www.fandm.edu/business-office/purchasing-cards

 Air Travel-- Airfare is reimbursed if an employee must travel by air for College business.
 If an employee must travel by air, the College requires that travel be via economy class.
 Flights should be booked far enough in advance to obtain an economy class seat.
 Travel arrangements may be made through Travel Time Travel Agency, Inc., (717) 299-6600, unless more favorable rates can be obtained elsewhere.
 Employees are encouraged to explore online sources in order to obtain favorable rates.
 Train Travel-- Train fare will be reimbursed when an employee is traveling for College business.
 Train travel should be booked and tickets purchased directly through Amtrak.

 Use of Personal Automobile-- If an employee is authorized to use his/her personal auto for college business; the employee will be reimbursed based on mileage.
 Reimbursement will be at the rate established each year by the IRS for business travel expense reporting.
-The current rate, effective January 1, 2014, is 56 cents per mile.
+The current rate, effective January 1, 2015, is 57.5 cents per mile: the mileage reimbursement rate in effect prior to January 1, 2015 was 56 center per mile.
 (Please note: employees must read and adhere to the College’s Vehicle Safety Policy, http://www.fandm.edu/vsp.)

 Use of a Rental Car-- Fees for a rental car will be reimbursed when traveling for Business.
 A request should be made for a compact or mid-sized car whenever possible.

 Public Transportation-- The cost of public transportation (taxi, subway, bus) is reimbursable when traveling on authorized College business.

 Parking Fees-- The College will reimburse reasonable parking fees.
 Long-term airport parking should be used for overnight trips.